 - Proper Base to include correct

-- Length
+- o Length

-- Width
+- o Width

-- Weight distribution
+- o Weight distribution

-- Foot position
+- o Foot position

 For kicks, the most important things to judge are proper:

 - Trajectory

 - Follow through

 - Joint position

 - Balance

 - Power

 Note:

 - The height of the kicks should match the competitor's body dimensions. (i.e. their solar plexus for mid-section kicks and head level for high section kicks) - Judge A will only judge the techniques that are shown and will not make point deductions for moves left out, the wrong type of kick or an incomplete form.
 Those areas are the responsibility of the center judge.